dariotarantini/vgram/README.md

 * [`hi_man.v`](examples/hi_man.v) - a complete Telegram bot written in V

 ## Documentation
 You can find the documentation directly on the [Telegram website](https://core.telegram.org/bots/api) or you can read it in the vgram source code.
-See methods.v and types.v.
+See `methods.v` and `types.v`.

 Call a method using:
 ```v